therls/lemmeknow/README.md

 It was created to satisfy the coding challenge requirement for the  Capital One Software Engineering Summit application.

 Interested?
-See Lemmeknow in action [here](https://google.com) or check out the by following the instructions in the "Installation" section.
+See Lemmeknow in action [here](https://google.com) or check out the code by following the instructions in the ["Installation"](https://github.com/therls/lemmeknow#installation) section.

 ## How does it work?
 This web app... <Add this info AFTER completing the challenge!>